-Animals have always been my favourite art subject.
-There’s really no limit to how much you can learn when it comes to drawing and painting them.
-And besides, it’s awesome to draw cute and funny creatures.
+There’s really no limit to how much you can learn when it comes to drawing and painting animals.
 However, this workshop will be less about how to draw anatomy and technical approaches and more about how to boost your art and take it to the next level.

-My goal with this workshop is to give you some useful tips and tools, so you can turn up your art and character designs a notch.
+This workshop will give you some useful tips and tools, so you can turn up your art and character designs a notch.
 After all, every artist wants the viewers to care about their art.
 Hopefully, these tips can help you make progress in that direction.

 01. Repeat, repeat, then repeat again